 The award provides up to $6,700 per year for a minimum of two and a maximum of three years.
 The minimum request is for $3,000 per year.
 Recipients of the award will be required to submit annual progress reports to the Associate Dean of Research (ADR) and a completion report, at the end of the project.
 If funds are remaining at the end of the term of the award, the recipient can submit a request to the ADR, for an extension of up to one year.
 The extension request should include a work plan and budget.
 Successful projects will feature a multi-year plan with well-defined outcomes that will elevate the external recognition of the faculty member’s work.
 More than one award may be made in a year if the total supported requests do not exceed $6,700 per year.
 The award is not a salary supplement, but the funds may be used, for example, to support professional travel, salary for graduate students or research assistants, production costs, or supplies.
 Support for this award is from the College Research Incentive Fund.

 Tenured faculty members who are conducting scholarly work or creative activity in the humanities or arts are eligible for this award.
 Nominations in the arts may include faculty working in design, folk and traditional arts, literature, media, music, musical theater, opera, theater, visual arts, and multidisciplinary works.
 For the humanities, nominees may be working in the areas of history, philosophy, languages, linguistics, literature, archaeology, jurisprudence, history and criticism of the arts, ethics, comparative religion, and those aspects of the social sciences employing historical or philosophical approaches.
-Typically, nominations will come from the departments of Anthropology, Classics, English, History, Modern Foreign Languages and Literatures, Philosophy, Political Science, Religious Studies, Sociology, and Theatre, and the schools of Art and Music.
+Typically, nominations will come from the departments of Anthropology, Classics, English, History, Modern Foreign Languages and Literatures, Philosophy, Political Science, Religious Studies, Sociology, and Theatre, and the schools of Art.

 Each department head or director, in consultation with departmental faculty or an appropriate faculty committee, may select one nominee and submit the appropriate nomination materials to the Dean’s Office.
 Each nomination must include: